Cloud Code C# modules

 - Create a C# library project.
 Create the module project in the IDE that you're already familiar with for C# code.

 - Write the code.
 Integrate with other Unity services by using the Cloud Code C# service SDKs.
+Integrate with external services by using the HTTP client.

 - Test and debug.
 Create a unit test project for your module to validate that everything works as intended, or deploy the library on a development environment to test it with real user data.